knetikmedia/knetikcloud-csharp-net20-client/docs/BRERuleEngineRulesApi.md

 <a name="getbreexpressionasstring"></a>
 # **GetBREExpressionAsString**
-> string GetBREExpressionAsString (ModelExpressionobject expression)
+> string GetBREExpressionAsString (Expressionobject expression)

 Returns a string representation of the provided expression